Skip to content

 Deposit Concentration Analysis

 The Deposit Concentration Analyzer breaks down your institution's deposit base by type — insured vs. uninsured, brokered, wholesale, and core deposits — and compares concentrations against regulatory guidance and peer benchmarks.
-This analysis is derived entirely from public call report fields (DEP, DEPNIDOM, BRO) and helps identify liquidity concentration risks examiners commonly flag.
+This analysis is derived entirely from public call report fields (DEP, DEPINS, BRO) and helps identify liquidity concentration risks examiners commonly flag.

 News Aggregator